dynamsoft-docs/barcode-reader-docs/parameters/reference/verify-check-digit.md

 **Remarks**
 - 0: Do not verify the check digit.
-- 1: Verify the check digit and if it does not match, no result will not be returned.
+- 1: Verify the check digit and if it does not match, no result will be returned.
 Do not set this parameter to 1 for barcodes without an optional check digit.
 - It is valid only for Code 11.